View on GitHub

 The OAI-PMH endpoint URL is: https://doaj.org/oai.

-3. Check the OAI-PMH for available metadata formats:
+3. Check the OAI-PMH endpoint for available metadata formats (for example, in a browser):

 https://doaj.org/oai?verb=ListMetadataFormats